-What is Skeptical Software Tools?
-It is the primary blog for Tim Farley.
+Skeptical Software Tools is the primary blog for Tim Farley.

 About Tim Farley

-The author of this site is Tim Farley, who is a computer application security analyst and software developer in Atlanta, Georgia, USA.
+The author of most of the content on this site is Tim Farley, who is a computer application security analyst and software developer in Atlanta, Georgia, USA.
 Tim has over 25 years of experience in the software industry, primarily in the PC world but now focusing on web application security.
 He has done reverse engineering of software for security and compatibility purposes, and taught others to do so professionally.
 He has participated in the creation of leading computer security software tools at two different software companies.
-His research has resulted in two patents, with a third to be issued soon.
+His research has resulted in three patents.
 He has written articles for publication in Skeptical Inquirer, asp.netPRO, LAN Times, PC Techniques, Windows Developers Journal, Netware Solutions and others.

 Tim is also a Past Fellow with the James Randi Educational Foundation (JREF) specializing in electronic media.
 He researched the information in the JREF’s Today in Skeptic History iPhone app and wrote at JREF’s blog.